MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-kafka.md

 ## Prerequisites

 * An Azure subscription.
 Create a [free Azure account](https://azure.microsoft.com/free/).
-* Access to a cluster and database with the default cache and retention policies.
+* Access to an Azure Data Explorer cluster and database with the default cache and retention policies.
 If necessary, create [a cluster and database](create-cluster-database-portal.md).
 * [Azure CLI](/cli/azure/install-azure-cli).
 * [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install).